TennisonPropertyLLP

 Preparing your home for photography is one of the most important actions you can take to maximise your chances of attracting interest.
 Room dimensions and details will be recorded and a plan of the property will be drawn.

 We will discuss with you the best times & days for viewing, the correct route to follow and what preparation you can make prior to a viewing.
 Some owners prefer to supply their agent with keys whilst others choose to be at home during viewings.
-Whichever way you opt to enable access, Tennison will work with your requirements.
+Whichever way you opt to enable access, Tennison will work with y

 Viewings